Let's See What This Guy Has Done...

 This is the information we got from the Mix system.
 Now let's take a look at Umami.

-Go directly to that day in Umami and confirm it's this user:
+Let's check Umami directly for that day to confirm it's this user:

 Umami session screenshot